cda-tum/fiction/README.md

 called `c17_log.json`.

 These scripts can also be nested.
 Use `< script.fs` within a *fiction script* to load `script.fs` in that very position.
+A script called `shortcuts.fs` has been placed in the top level folder.
+It can be loaded on start-up by calling `./fiction -if ../shortcuts.fs` in the build folder.
+This makes predefined commands and flows available as shortcuts.
+Try `synth xibs use` for instance to perform the whole flow of layouting (utilizing `USE` clocking) and physical synthesis down to cell level including visual representation.

-Additionally, *fiction* can also be part of a bash script.
+Additionally, *fiction* itself can be part of a bash script.
 Consider the following snippet

 ```sh
 for filepath in ../benchmarks/TOY/*.v; do